 Impact of Brexit

-However, at the point of leaving there will be possible opportunities to make changes to laws which originally derive from Brussels.
+As we have left the European Union and the transition period ended, there may be opportunities to make changes to laws which originally derive from Brussels.
 Logistics UK members have indicated that the existing rules are appropriate and proportionate, and that there remains a need for a 'two tier' system, recognising the differences between current domestic and EU rules operations.
 Members will consider in due course whether it is important to keep the rules ‘in step’ with Europe, as it makes changes, to avoid confusion for international traffic, or whether a 'three tier' system would be preferable.

-The Government has indicated that, in the first instance, all existing EU laws will be transcribed into domestic law at the time we leave.
-It remains to be seen how laws which are on the statue books but not yet in force will be dealt with.
+All existing EU laws were transcribed into domestic law by the end of the transition period, but it remains to be seen how laws which are on the statue books but not yet in force will be dealt with.